jdliss/shoulda-callback-matchers/README.md

 ## Credits

-This gem is maintained by me,
-Shoulda is maintained and funded by [thoughtbot](http://thoughtbot.com/community)
+This gem is maintained by me and its contributors, Shoulda is maintained and funded by [thoughtbot](http://thoughtbot.com/community)

+## Contributors & Contributions
+- @pvertenten

+Let's make this gem useful, send me a PR if you've discovered an issue you'd like to fix!

 ## License